OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 API calls and/or functions provided through the 3rd party library should be reviewed on a source code level to identify if they are used accordingly to best practices.

+All data that is sent to 3rd Party services should be anonymized, so no PII data is available that would allow the 3rd party to identify the user account.
+Also all other data, like IDs in an application that can be mapped to a user account or session should not be sent to a third party.

 #### Dynamic Analysis

 All requests made to external services should be analyzed if any sensitive information is embedded into them.
 By using an interception proxy, we can try to investigate the traffic from the app to the 3rd party endpoints.
 When using the app all requests that are not going directly to the server where the main function is hosted should be checked, if any sensitive information is sent to a 3rd party.
 This could be for example PII (Personal Identifiable Information) in a tracker or ad service.

-#### Remediation

-All data that is sent to 3rd Party services should be anonymized, so no PII data is available that would allow the 3rd party to identify the user account.
-Also all other data, like IDs in an application that can be mapped to a user account or session should not be sent to a third party.

 ### Testing for Sensitive Data in the Keyboard Cache